 A-C-what?
 ACoS stands for Advertising Cost of Sales.
 Your ACoS percentage is how much you spend on advertising per for dollar of revenue you make.
 Your business’ ACoS percentage is the vital measurement of success for your Amazon marketing campaign.
 The ACos score will serve as the needle on your campaign’s compass.
 Adjust your campaign accordingly.

 Are shoppers being drawn to your Amazon product listings?
 Ad impressions are the best way to measure this.
 Your business will be able to learn why your campaign may be falling flat.
-Low ad impressions could be due to a poor choice in keywords.
+Low ad impressions could be due to a poor choice in Amazon listing optimization.
 There are always areas to reassess and improve when it comes to ad impressions.
 Allocating a bigger budget for advertising and bidding with new campaigns is just one way to improve your Amazon marketing strategy.

 Exact, Phrase, or Broad Match?